Double Diamond Old Timer Western

 The Old Timer is historic style built with what is referred to as a “shovel” cantle.
 It comes standard with a roll over cantle (foam to the top).
 A hand stitched pencil roll is available as an upgrade.
 Cheyenne roll is not available on the shovel cantle shape.

-Standard on the Old Timer TEK is stainless steel Jerimiah Wyatt Horseshoe Brand hardware with a tarnished black background.
+Standard on the Old Timer TEK is stainless steel working hardware.
 Conchos, rings at each concho, breast collar and large rear D and rigging hardware.
-If you choose the Old Timer Ranch, we credit you for the lack of hardware.
+Should you like the look of decorated JWatt Horseshoe hardware you can certain adorn your dream saddle with conchos and beautiful rings.

 Trail Hardware Additions